-![Key Points of Laos Digital Laws for Businesses — Data Protection and AI Compliance Checklist [25 Items]](/_next/image?url=https%3A%2F%2Fxlawjotwdonvcisfgnkc.supabase.co%2Fstorage%2Fv1%2Fobject%2Fpublic%2Farticle-images%2Farticles%2F40%2Fcover-en.png%3Ft%3D1773374926881&w=3840&q=75)
+![Key Points of Laos Digital Laws for Businesses — Data Protection and AI Compliance Checklist [25 Items]](/_next/image?url=https%3A%2F%2Fxlawjotwdonvcisfgnkc.supabase.co%2Fstorage%2Fv1%2Fobject%2Fpublic%2Farticle-images%2Farticles%2F40%2Fcover-en.png%3Ft%3D1774687838796&w=3840&q=75)

 Disclaimer: This article is intended for informational purposes only and does not constitute legal advice.
 For specific legal determinations, please consult an attorney well-versed in Lao law.
 Translations of laws and regulations are reference translations by the author; the Lao-language versions are the authoritative texts.

 This article organizes Laos's digital-related laws and regulations into a checklist of 25 items.
-It is designed as a practical tool for executives and legal officers to review their company's data management and AI use, and to identify any compliance gaps.
+It is designed as a practical tool for executives and legal officers to review their company's data management and AI usage, and to identify any compliance gaps.

 This checklist consists of the following 3 categories and 25 items in total.